twitter-archive/gizzard/README.markdown

 The source-code to Gizzard is [available on GitHub](http://github.com/twitter/gizzard).
 A sample application that uses Gizzard, called Rowz, [is also available](http://github.com/nkallen/Rowz).
 The best way to get started with Gizzard is to clone Rowz and customize.

+## Building

+Ant is the current build method:

+    $ ant

+This should download any missing jars using ivy (which is ant's implementation of the maven dependency fetcher) and build a jar in `dist/`.

+Apache Thrift 0.2.0 is pre-requisite for building java stubs of the thrift IDL.
+It can't be installed via jar, so you'll need to install it separately before you build.
+If you install the thrift binary into an unusual place, you can tell ant where it is with `-Dthrift.bin=<where>`.

 ## Installation

 ### Maven